nod-ai/SHARK-TestSuite/e2eshark/README.md

  - tools/reportutil.py: Given two or more run directories, diff or merge any of status, time or summary reports.
 For time and summary reports, it tell how many new passes (improvements) were seen
+ - tools/aztestsetup.py: Setup, upload and download large models to/from Azure storage

  The logs are created as .log files in the test-run sub directory.
 Examine the logs to find and fix